Cruyff97/BookSearch-Angular/README.md

 https://jobsearch-finalangularpr-80864.web.app/

 ## Description
-This is a small project using Angular for a jobsearch site.
-The site uses API from themuse.com for showing engineering avaibles jobs.
-It is possible to choose beetween Enter Level Jobs, Middle Level Jobs, Senior Level Jobs, internship and manager positions.
-In addition it is possible to insert a company name to show their avaible positions.
+This is a small project using Angular for a booksearch site.
+The site uses API from https://openlibrary.org/ for books bades on categories.
 So i made different API calls for this project and utilize angular features such as directives, services and others.

 # What i learned